Merit Honours Badge System

 Summerland Primary has a Merit Badge system which recognises the outstanding academic, social and sporting achievements of the students.

-Your child may or may not have received any of the following Summerland certificates for: classroom achievement, sports, cultural, school responsibility or citizenship.
+Your child may or may not have received any of the following Summerland certificates for: classroom achievement, sports, cultural, school responsibility, school values or citizenship.
 These certificates need to be kept so that over time, they can collectively go towards earning a merit badge.
 Even the Summerland classroom achievement and citizenship certificates, the very young children receive will go towards the badge.

 Certificates are given to children as they meet the set criteria.
 Copies of the criteria are kept by classroom teachers and copies are at the school office.
 Extra copies of the recording sheet will be available from the school office.